 Additionally, the efficacy of fragment screening can be increased substantially by pooling or cocktailing the compounds in the library.
 Identification of the bound fragment at the end of the NMR experiments then becomes a case of determining the best fragment-fit.

 Life Chemicals has designed its unique Fluorine Fragment Cocktail Library employing several physicochemical parameters and medicinal chemistry structure filters.
-The choice of fluorinated fragments present in the library is fundamental to ensure broad coverage of chemical space and the local environment of fluorine.
+The choice of fluorinated fragments present in the library is fundamental to ensure broad coverage of chemical space, the local environment of fluorine as well as experimentally confirmed solubility both in DMSO and phosphate-buffered saline.

-The Library is pooled in sets of 10 fragments with the most different 19F chemical shifts in order to facilitate screening results interpretation.
-Carefully collected 135 Fluorine Fragment Cocktails comprises 1,350 in-stock drug-like fluorine-containing fragments that satisfy the following parameters:
+The Library is pooled in sets of 10 fragment-like screening compounds with the most different 19F chemical shifts in order to facilitate screening results interpretation.
+Carefully collected 130 Fluorine Fragment Cocktails comprises 1,300 in-stock drug-like fluorine-containing fragments from our proprietary Fluorine Fragment Library that satisfy the following parameters:

 - Single-type fluorine group

-- Only 1 peak in the 19F NMR spectrum in the majority of cases
+- Only 1 peak in the 19F NMR spectrum per compound in the majority of cases

 - Purity > 90 %